A Million Ways to Die in the West: Plot

 Albert, who has decided that Louise is not worth fighting for, forfeits anyway.
 He retires to the saloon, but Clinch arrives and reveals that Anna is his wife, threatening to kill more people unless Anna's lover duels him the next day.

-Later, Clinch confronts Anna by demanding that she reveal Albert's name and his whereabouts, or he will kill Plugger, the old prospector's dog that Anna befriended after the old prospector's death.
+Later, Clinch confronts Anna by demanding that she reveal Albert's name and his whereabouts, or he will kill Plugger, the old prospector's dog that Anna adopted after his death.
 He tries to rape her, but she knocks him unconscious with a rock and escapes.

 Anna returns to Albert's farm to warn him about Clinch, but Albert chastises her for lying to him.
 Clinch, having regained consciousness, tracks her down to the farm, but Albert helps her escape; he then escapes himself.

 While fleeing, Albert is captured by a tribe of Apaches, who threaten to burn him alive.
 They spare him when he reveals that he can speak their language.
 They give him a bowl of peyote, which he drinks in its entirety, sending him flashing back to his birth and through painful events of his childhood before a vision of Anna makes him realize he loves her.

 Meanwhile, Clinch recaptures Anna in town, but Albert returns to Old Stump and confronts him.
-He wounds Clinch with a bullet dipped in rattlesnake venom before his own gun is shot out of his hand but Albert stalls until Clinch dies.
+He wounds Clinch with a bullet dipped in rattlesnake venom before his own gun is shot out of his hand but Albert stalls until Clinch succumbs to the venom and dies.
 Louise attempts to win back Albert, but he rejects her and instead happily enters into a relationship with Anna.
 He also receives a bounty for killing Clinch, so he uses the money to buy more sheep.